 Eni’s commitment to hydrogen

 At Eni, we are working on all aspects of low-carbon hydrogen production: from natural gas reforming in combination with emissions capture (‘blue hydrogen’) to renewable energy (‘green hydrogen’) and, following a circular economy approach, developing technologies for producing sustainable hydrogen from waste products.
-As part of our commitment to hydrogen, Eni has recently joined the European Clean Hydrogen Alliance and is also one of 17 players from the energy sector participating in the ‘Hydrogen for Europe’ study, the aim of which is to assess how hydrogen can contribute to achieving climate neutrality on the continent.
+Two green hydrogen projects are planned at the Gela biorefinery and at the Taranto refinery to contribute to their decarbonization, supported by the IPCEI Hy2Use initiative promoted by thirteen countries of the European Commission.
+In addition, Eni has recently joined the European Clean Hydrogen Alliance and is also one of 17 players from the energy sector participating in the ‘Hydrogen for Europe’ study, the aim of which is to assess how hydrogen can contribute to achieving climate neutrality on the continent.
 In the coming years, hydrogen will be one of the ways ahead for reducing GHG emissions to meet the zero net emissions goal, helping to develop an increasingly wide range of decarbonized solutions for our customers.
-In the Strategic Plan 2022-2025, we have set the hydrogen production goal at 4 million tons per year (MTPA) by 2050.

 Eni is the largest producer and consumer of hydrogen in Italy, but we have to work to create a system that makes these investments and this development viable, and which will lead to the creation of a true market for hydrogen.